fighting lily leaf beetles organically

 You see, I’ve left the worst for last: the part about what comes between the egg and the beetle.
 The larval stage of this pest is extremely ill-mannered, covering itself in its own excrement as if to just dare you to touch it.
 It is also the most voracious and therefore most damaging stage, so knock off those beetles and eggs now, and avoid the filthy little slug-like slobs altogether.
 Work fast when you pick, since adults will quickly disappear by flying off the plant and turning upside down in the soil as camouflage.

 The use of parasitoid wasps to cripple the beetles has been very successful in European tests, and in a few research studies domestically, but is not available as a consumer product nor widespread enough yet to help in most areas.
-(The Rhode Island link below gives an update on states that have released various species of the parasitoids.)
+(Update: I had a 2017 conversation with a University of Rhode Island expert on the plan to fight lily leaf beetle; that’s here.
+The Rhode Island link below gives an update on states that have released various species of the parasitoids.)
 If you have more than a few clumps of lilies, lily leaf beetle can be controlled in some stages (particularly the youngest larvae) with spray products containing Neem.
 Me?
 I’ll just be out picking.

 more details on lily leaf beetle